ECAI 2020 is going digital, taking place August 29 to September 5.

 Three members of the program committee will review each submission (two members for late and breaking papers).
 A review form will direct committee members to evaluate submissions for appropriateness, technical strength, originality, presentation, and overall evaluation, as well as recording the reviewer's confidence in the topic.

 The proceedings of the workshop will be published electronically and made freely available.
 Depending on the nature of submissions, the proceedings will be published through a suitable channel such as the CEUR Workshop Proceedings.
 Authors of accepted papers might be invited to submit extended versions for inclusion in a special journal issue on contextualised systems, if justified by the quantity and quality of submissions.

 The authors will be responsible for producing camera-ready copies of papers in PDF format, conforming to the formatting guidelines, for inclusion in the published proceedings.

-At least one author of each accepted paper is required attend the workshop to present the contribution.
+At least one author of each accepted paper is required attend the workshop to present the contribution, either in-person virtually.
+For virtual presentations, a video with the presentation has to be submitted by the camera-ready deadline.
+Details will be given in the notification email.
 Please be advised that every workshop participant has to register for MRC through the main ECAI conference (workshop-only registrations are available).

 University of Hildesheim